How to Make Plantain Maduros

 2) Buy YELLOW with a black spot or two—and cook them almost immediately.
 If they are all black, it’s too late.
 Too mushy.

 Now, cut the plantain into thirds on the diagonal.
-Slicing each fat chunk on the bias creates more area for each plantain tip to touch your pan so it will sizzle in more places—creating more golden texture.
+Slicing each fat chunk on the bias creates more area for each plantain tip to touch your pan so it will sizzle in more places, resulting in more golden texture.

-Important: Don’t slice plantains too thin.
-They will burn quickly and dry out when fried.
-The goal is thick, 3- to 4-inch-long chunks to get that caramelized gold on the outside and juicy deliciousness on the inside.
+Important: Don’t slice plantains too thin, cautions Michelle.
+They will burn quickly and dry out when frying.
+The goal is thick, 3- to 4-inch-long chunks to get that caramelized gold color on the outside and juicy deliciousness on the inside.

 Got a question or suggestion?